Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: MPC Schemes for the Lane-Keeping Problem

 \textit{Problem 1}:

 subject to

-where the total cost $J$ comprises the stage and terminal cost functions $J_s$ and $J_t$, respectively; $N$ denotes the prediction horizon.
-The weighting matrices ${\bf Q}$ and ${\bf R}$ are assumed to be symmetric positive-definite matrices.
-The matrix ${\bf P}$ in $J_t$ is the solution of the discrete-time algebraic Riccati equation, which is expressed as follows:
+where the total cost $J$ comprises the stage and terminal cost functions $J_s$ and $J_t$, respectively, and $N$ denotes the prediction horizon.
+The closed-loop asymptotic (exponential) stability of the aforementioned model predictive controller is ensured if the following assumptions are satisfied \cite{May00}: \begin{assumption} The convex sets $\mathbb{X}$ and $\mathbb{T}$ are closed, $\mathbb{U}$ is compact, and $\mathbb{T}$ is contained in $\mathbb{X}$.
+In geometric terms, $\mathbb{X}$, $\mathbb{T}$, and $\mathbb{U}$ are polytopes that contain the origin in their interior. \end{assumption} \begin{assumption} For a terminal control gain ${\bf K}_f$ and any ${\bf x} \in \mathbb{T}$, the control constraint is satisfied by the resulting control signal ${\bf u}_{f}$. \end{assumption} \begin{assumption} The set $\mathbb{T}$ is positively invariant under the control signal ${\bf u}_{f}$, and the maximal positively invariant set \cite{Kou16} is selected as constraint $\mathbb{T}$ in this study. \end{assumption} \begin{assumption} The costs $J_s$ and $J_t$ are quadratic [(3b) and (3c), respectively], and the weighting matrices ${\bf Q}$ and ${\bf R}$ are symmetric positive-definite.
+Moreover, $J_t$ is a local Lyapunov function, and the corresponding matrix ${\bf P}$ is the solution of the discrete-time algebraic Riccati equation, which is expressed as follows: